Our Self Destructive Behaviour

 3. Pick one small, distinct change.

 Once you’re ready to start making changes, just pick one.
 If you want to change your eating, you can’t change it all at once.
 It’s not realistic.
 So pick one change, and be specific: eat one fruit at lunch each day.
 Drink unsweetened green tea instead of that Big Gulp of soda you have in the afternoon.
 Drink unsweetened coffee with a splash of creamer instead of a Starbucks grande latte with extra whipped cream.
 Work on not going back for seconds until you’ve had a 10-minute break after your first helping.
-And
+And so on.
+One change at a time, slowly.

 4. Commit big time.